DevilXD/aRez/docs/source/enumerations.rst

 with underscores - this is for attribute access and ease of use purposes only.
 Example: ``Latin America`` -> ``latin_america``

-.. currentmodule:: hirezapi.enumerations
+.. currentmodule:: arez.enumerations

 .. automethod:: EnumGet.get

-.. currentmodule:: hirezapi
+.. currentmodule:: arez

 .. autoclass:: Platform
     :members: